 - Works of Kanvinde, Habib Rehman.
-Corbusier and Kahn in India. - Evolution and early works of Raje, Correa and Doshi.
+Corbusier and Kahn in India. - Evolution and early works of Correa and Doshi.

-AFTER MODERNISM I
+UNIT - II AFTER MODERNISM I 9

-- 9 - Outline of changes in society after the 1960s characterized as condition of postmodernity, to include the realms of economics, technology, culture, society and environment. - Critique of modernist cities by Jane Jacobs. - Theories and works of Christopher Alexander. - - Aldo Rossi's ideas on the city. \ - Neorationalism, Semiology and Postmodernism. \ - Writings of Venturi and works of Venturi Scott Brown, Graves and Moore. \ UNIT III
+- Critique of modernist cities by Jane Jacobs. - Theories and works of Christopher Alexander. - Aldo Rossi's ideas on the city. - Neorationalism, Semiology and Postmodernism. - Writings of Venturi and works of Venturi Scott Brown, Graves and Moore.